Road resurfacing programme

 The planed area will have the manholes and gullies adjusted and replaced if needed to suit the new road surface levels.

-A bitumen spray coat will then be applied, and the new surfacing laid on top.
-The new surface is then rolled whilst it cools.
+A bitumen spray coat will then be applied and the new surfacing laid on top.
+The new surface is then rolled as it cools.
 The surfacing will consist of either 1 or 2 separate layers, dependent on the shape and condition of the underlying road structure.

-This treatment is used where the road is badly worn and in a condition that requires replacement.
+This treatment is used where the road is badly worn and in a condition that needs replacement.

 Surface dressing